HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 Yield input packages (YIPs) specifying input coronagraph parameters can also be read in and accessed using the same file node and directory structure.
 This allows users to access key coronagraph performance metrics that serve as critical inputs to these yield codes.
-In order to process the YIPs, `yieldplotlib` uses `yippy` as a backend though the user interface is the same as for the AYO and EXOSIMS Directories.
+In order to process the YIPs, `yieldplotlib` uses `yippy` as a backend though the user interface is the same as for the AYO and EXOSIMS directories.

 ## Plotting

 ### Generic and Comparison Plots

-`yieldplotlib` extends the commonly used python plotting package `matplotlib` to take advantage of the wide variety of customization `matplotlib` offers, as well as the extensive knowledge base many users of `yieldplotlib` will have with that package.
-The generic plots are designed to be used for single yield run visualizations and can make scatter plots, standard plots, and histograms.
+`yieldplotlib` extends the commonly used python plotting package `matplotlib` to take advantage of the wide variety of customization options that  `matplotlib` offers, as well as the extensive knowledge base many users of `yieldplotlib` will have with that package.
+The `yieldplotlib` generic plots are designed to be used for single yield run visualizations and can make scatter plots, standard plots, and histograms.

 The comparison plots are designed for plotting multiple yield runs in either the same multi-panel figure, or on the same set of axes for more complex comparisons.

 ### Plotting Scripts
 `yieldplotlib` contains scripts for generating common plots used in yield code visualizations to provide instant usability for comparing AYO and EXOSIMS as motivated by rapid pace of the ongoing architecture trade studies for HWO.
-This also serves to provide examples on how the package can be used for those who want to use the `yieldplotlib` structure to generate their own visualizations.
+This also serves to provide examples on how the package can be used for those who want to use the more generic `yieldplotlib` parsing and plotting structure to generate their own bespoke visualizations.

 Figure \autoref{fig:hz_completeness} and Figure \autoref{fig:planet_hists} show two different types of yield outputs.
-Figure \autoref{fig:hz_completeness} shows the the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the ``habitable zone completeness'' with the two yield codes in side by side axes and using the same color bar for ease of comparison.
+Figure \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the ``habitable zone completeness'' with the two yield codes in side by side axes and using the same color bar for ease of comparison.
 Figure \autoref{fig:planet_hists} shows histograms of the total number of detected